- What is henna or mendhi?

 When the paste is freshly removed, the henna stain will be a light orange colour and will deepen in colour over the next 2-3 days.
 If you plan on displaying your henna body art for a specific event (party, prom or wedding); you should have the henna applied at least 2-3 days ahead of time so that it has time to develop into it's full stain.

 Henna stains several skin cells deep; as your skin exfoliates the stain will gradually wear and fade away.
 You should avoid getting water on your unprotected henna stain for the first 24 hours in order to help the henna stain to it's best effect.
 Avoid harsh cleaning products, abrasives, or chlorinated water (such as in spas, hot tubs and swimming pools).
-If necessary, protect it with a specialized henna aftercare balm, shea butter or a lotion that does
+If necessary, protect it with a specialized henna aftercare balm, shea butter or a lotion that does not contain alpha hydroxy acids, or even rubber gloves if you have to be exposed to the above conditions.
+These simple precautions will help you to keep your henna body art looking it's best and last for the longest possible time.

 HOW LONG DOES HENNA BODY ART LAST?